 National Museum in Copenhagen

-The museum showcases local and Danish history dating as far back as the Ice Age.
-Journey through the ages from pre-historic times to the Middle Ages and the Renaissance period, and up to present day.
-Explore ethnographic collections, stories of Denmark, antiques and the collection of coins and medals.
+The museum exhibits Danish history dating as far back as the Ice Age up until present time.
+You can take an interesting journey through the different ages from prehistoric times, through the Middle Ages and the Renaissance period up until the present day.
+Explore ethnographic collections, stories of Denmark, antiques and The Royal Collection of Coins and Medals.

 The Children’s Museum

-Children can enlighten their imaginations and clamber aboard a 10th century replica Viking ship, or step into medieval times trying on riding boots and a knights helmet.
-Kids can also explore the classrooms of their grandparent’s time and step back into the 40’s and 50’s.
-They can soak up the atmosphere of how it was to be in school then and try on the style of clothes that were popular at this time.
+Children can enlighten their imaginations and climb on board a 10th century Viking ship replica, or step into medieval times trying on riding boots and a knight’s helmet.
+Kids can also explore the classrooms from their grandparent’s era and step back into the 1940s and 1950s.
+They can soak up the atmosphere of how it used to be in school back then and try on the style of clothes that were popular at that time.

 The National Museum of Denmark have clearly marked displays in English with information about the exhibitions.
 The entrance is free and guided tours are available but should be booked in advance.
 If you are staying at the Park Inn by Radisson Copenhagen Airport Hotel, the city center and the museum is less than 15 minutes away.
 In order to fully explore the city’s culture and heritage make sure you visit the National Museum of Denmark.